hansbakker/htmx_chatbot/README.md

 *   **Real-Time Streaming:** Uses SSE to push LLM tokens to the browser instantly.
 *   **Modern UI:** Clean, responsive interface with distinct user/bot message styling and animations.
 *   **System Instructions:** Configure the AI's persona (e.g., "You are a pirate") via a built-in settings panel.
 Persists across sessions.
+*   **Model Selection:** Choose from multiple Gemini models (Flash, Pro, Flash Thinking) via the settings panel.
 *   **Persistent Chat History:** Uses SQLite (`chat.db`) to save conversations, allowing history to survive server restarts.
 *   **Multimodal Support:**
-    *   **Image Input:** Upload images to chat about them (uses Gemini Vision).
+    *   **File Input:** Upload any file type (PDFs, CSVs, text files, images, etc.) to analyze and ask questions about them.
     *   **Image Output:** The bot can generate images using Pollinations.ai (just ask it to "generate an image").
     *   **Chart/Graph Generation:** The bot can create data visualizations (pie charts, bar charts, line graphs, etc.) using matplotlib.
 Generated charts are automatically saved and displayed.
+*   **File Context Management:**
+    *   When analyzing files, conversation history is temporarily cleared to ensure API compatibility.
+    *   Use the "Clear File Context" button to restore tools and conversation history after file analysis.
 *   **Web Search:** Integrated with **Tavily API** for real-time information retrieval.
 *   **Python Code Execution:** The bot can write and execute Python code for calculations and complex logic.
 Supports all standard Python libraries including matplotlib, numpy, etc.
 *   **Date/Time Awareness:** The bot knows the current date and time.
+*   **Location Services:** The bot can find coordinates for locations using geopy.
-*   **Robust Error Handling:** Gracefully handles API quota limits and empty responses with automatic retries and user notifications.
+*   **Robust Error Handling:** Gracefully handles API quota limits, token limits, and empty responses with automatic retries and user notifications.

 ## Prerequisites